-AI is currently dominant in the technology stack, with its wide use in every sector.
+AI is currently dominant in the technology stack, with widespread use across every sector.
 However, beyond AI’s capabilities lie the limits of classical computers.
-Can you believe that AI also has limitations beyond which it cannot function?
-Yes, just like classical computers, AI can only function to a certain extent due to their set amount of computational power.
+Can you believe that AI (artificial intelligence), which has had a revolutionary impact on industry and science, also has limitations beyond which it cannot function?
+Yes, just like classical computers, AI can only function to a certain extent due to its set amount of computational power.
 With the advancements in quantum computing, there is a possibility of significantly enhancing the performance of machine learning and AI.
 In the times to come, the scope of quantum computing will be investigated in terms of its effect on AI and its implications for various sectors such as business, industry, and the economy.
+Emerging developments in combining quantum and AI are opening up new possibilities, with the potential to redefine industries and drive future breakthroughs.

 And if the following facts from the business insider are to be believed, then it is certain it is the future of computing.